 Governance is a key element of the leadership and management of the Trust itself and of the schools individually and collectively.
-We take it very seriously indeed.
+Please click here to see our Governance Structure.

 Serving as a governor in a GST school requires a commitment to the seven principles of public life and to a code of conduct which puts the school and its pupils at the centre.
-GST governors meet formally every thirteen weeks (i.e once every school term) and much of the real work is done between these meetings, through Working Groups and individual contributions to the school’s life according to each governor’s skills and the needs of the school.
+GST governors meet formally every thirteen weeks (i.e. once every school term) and much of the real work is done between these meetings, through Working Groups and individual contributions to the school’s life according to each governor’s skills and the needs of the school.

 0121 675 9833

 Chivenor Primary School, Farnborough Road, Castle Vale, Birmingham, B35 7JA